 When more interesting things occur in my life, e.g. backpacking trips around Europe, I post about it on Summer of Garrett.

-I like making algorithmic hammers with which other scientists can use to hit nails in their domain.
+I like making algorithmic hammers with which other scientists can hit nails in their domain.
 With Dan Sheldon, I find interesting and challenging problems in the Environmental Sciences and then develop novel machine learning algorithms and techniques to help solve those problems.
 I am currently working with ornithologists and conservationists to better understand continent-wide bird migration.
+I also use the same general techniques in Differentially Private Machine Learning, which allows for learning from sensitive population data while at the same time protecting individual privacy, e.g. health care or location-tracking data.

 PLOS ONE, 2016